Tsyklon (Cyclone) launch vehicle family

 In June 1998, the third stage of the Tsyklon-3 rocket also failed during the launch, leaving the cluster of Strela and Gonets satellites stranded in the incorrect orbit.

-2001 July 31, 12:00 Moscow Time: The Tsyklon-3 rocket successfully returned to flight after December 2000 failure, delivering Coronas-F spacecraft into nearly 500-kilometer orbit with the inclination 82.5 degrees.
+2001 July 31, 12:00 Moscow Time: The Tsyklon-3 rocket successfully returned to flight after December 2000 failure, delivering Koronas-F spacecraft into nearly 500-kilometer orbit with the inclination 82.5 degrees.
 The launch took place from Site 32 in Plesetsk.
 According to KB Yuzhnoe, it was 119th launch of the Tsyklon-3 rocket, of which 114 were successful.

 2001 Dec.
 21: After a two-day delay, a Ukrainian-built Tsyklon-2 booster successfully delivered a Russian electronic intelligence spacecraft on Friday.

 A 182-ton two-stage rocket blasted off from Site 90 in Baikonur at 07:00 Moscow Time on December 21.
 The rocket was carrying a US-PU satellite built by the KB Arsenal development center in St. Petersburg and designed to provide electronic intelligence and missile guidance information to the Russian Navy.
 The rocket successfully inserted the spacecraft into a transfer orbit with an apogee of 400 kilometers.
-The satellite, officially designated Cosmos-2383, was then expected to use its own propulsion system to reach a final orbit around 07:48 Moscow Time on December 21.
+The satellite, officially designated Kosmos-2383, was then expected to use its own propulsion system to reach a final orbit around 07:48 Moscow Time on December 21.

 2001 Dec.
 27 (EST): In the last space launch of 2001, a Ukrainian-built rocket delivered a sextet of communications satellites into orbit after an early-morning blastoff from Russias northern cosmodrome in Plesetsk.

 The three-stage Tsyklon-3 booster took off from Launch Complex 32 in Plesetsk at 06:24 Moscow Time on December 28.
 The rocket was carrying six satellites, including three Gonets D1 (Messenger) spacecraft intended to replenish a low-orbital communications network.
-Remaining three satellites onboard the rocket belonged to the Russian Ministry of Defense and in an accordance with the standard practice for the military spacecraft were identified as Cosmos-2384, -2385 and -2386.
+Remaining three satellites onboard the rocket belonged to the Russian Ministry of Defense and in an accordance with the standard practice for the military spacecraft were identified as Kosmos-2384, -2385 and -2386.

 The third stage of the Tsyklon-3 rocket normally inserts the entire cluster of six spacecraft into circular orbits with an altitude of about 1,400 kilometers and an inclination of 82.6 degrees toward the Equator.
 A previous attempt to launch a Gonest/Strela cluster ended in a failure a year ago.
 (The latest launch was previously planned for December 22 and December 26, 2001).